sap-tutorials/Tutorials/tutorials/btp-app-create-ui-freestyle-sapui5/btp-app-create-ui-freestyle-sapui5.md

 ---
 [ACCORDION-BEGIN [Step 3: ](Summary)]

 What happened here?
-(You can skip this and carry on with [Starting the Application](#starting-the-application) if you aren't keen to know.)
+(You can skip this and carry on with the next step **Starting the Application** if you aren't keen to know.)

 First, you created a new application from the work list template with a detail page based on a V4 OData service (the CAP service is V4).
 The result is a similar application layout like the one you have already chosen in the [Create a SAP Fiori Elements-Based UI](btp-app-create-ui-fiori-elements) section.
 There are other templates available (a Worklist Application and a Master Detail one, both for V2 services).